MosheBerman/KosherCocoa/README.md

 Setting it up:
 ---
 Clone into, or download, the repository.
-Copy the folder called `Library` and import KosherCocoa.h.
+Copy the folder called `Library` and `#import KosherCocoa.h`.
 If you only want sunrise and sunset, you can copy the folder called `Solar` and ignore the rest.

-You can also use CocoaPods as of KosherCocoa 2.0.2.
+You can also use CocoaPods for KosherCocoa 2.0.2 - 2.1.9.

 Technical Requirements:
 ---
 The latest version of KosherCocoa has been developed with the iOS 7 SDK and uses ARC.
 You'll need Xcode 5 to make it work, because unit tests are built with XCTest.

 Even if your project doesn't use ARC, you'll want to compile KosherCocoa with ARC.
 Use the `-fobjc-arc` compiler flag for that.

-Appledoc:
----
-You can build your own documentation using [appledoc](https://github.com/tomaz/appledoc), if you have it.

-**Note:** As of 2.0.4, the default target will not run the appledoc script.
-In previous versions, the build script was part of the default build target, and would fail if you didn't have appledoc installed.

 Using KosherCocoa:
 ---